NixOS/nixpkgs/doc/languages-frameworks/lisp.section.md

 ## Adding a new Lisp

-The function `wrapLisp` is used to wrap Common Lisp implementations and does this:
+The function `wrapLisp` is used to wrap Common Lisp implementations.
+It adds the `pkgs`, `withPackages`, `withOverrides` and `buildASDFSystem` attributes to the derivation.

-- Adds the `pkgs` attribute
-- Adds the `withPackages` attribute
-- Adds the `buildASDFSystem` attribute
-- Modifies `override` to take an additional `packageOverrides` argument

 `wrapLisp` takes these arguments: